Ficool

 ("No!") a feeling of helplessness washed over her, as this sound was all too familiar.

 She whirled around, Storm at her side, ears pricked and body taut.
 Her eyes locked onto the wall-like barrier just as a jagged fissure raced across its surface.
 Tiny cracks snapped one after another, like the glass was trembling under invisible pressure.
-Then, with a deafening shatter, it exploded into shards, which dissolved into the surroundings before they could reach them.
+Then, with a deafening shatter, a small part a little further away exploded into shards, which dissolved into the surroundings almost instantly.

-Without hesitation she hugged Storm and braced for impact, eyes watching like a hawk.
+Without hesitation she hugged Storm and braced for impact, eyes watching like a hawk towards the source of the sound, between the trees.
 She was expecting a beast, another wave of mana, anything.
 However, nothing came.

-Right in front of them, the barrier slowly started closing, repairing itself.
+Quietly, the barrier quickly started closing, repairing itself.

 "What's going on?" she couldn't help but mutter to herself anxiously.